RasppleII/a2server/README.md

 ~~~

 A simple method for installing from a local subdirectory is to `cd` to it and
 then type `python -m SimpleHTTPServer`.
-Then export A2SERVER_SCRIPT_URL to
+Then
+`export A2SERVER_SCRIPT_URL="http://localhost:8000/"`
-"http://localhost:8000/" or use the IP address of the host machine on your LAN.
+or use the IP address of the host machine on your LAN instead of localhost.

 You should probably export A2SERVER_SCRIPT_URL in your .bashrc or whatever
 file configures your development environment.
 Also be advised that as of